 Academic advisors are allowed to accept up to six semester credit hours earned at an accredited university with a grade of “B” or higher for graduate coursework completed.
 Substitutions of coursework are allowed with the approval of an advisor and department administrators up to nine hours if the substitution(s) meet curriculum requirements.

-The non-thesis project is an exit requirement for the Master of Science in Agriculture in Agronomy Professional Option online program.
+The Thesis is an exit requirement for the Master of Science in Agriculture in Agronomy.
 This discipline has specific expectations for selection of topics and the type of non-thesis project.
-Students pursue independent research on a question or problem of their choice in the relevant disciplines under the guidance of a graduate faculty to produce a three-chapter paper that reflects understanding of the topic.
+Students pursue independent research on a question or problem of their choice in the relevant disciplines under the guidance of a graduate faculty to produce a five-chapter paper that reflects understanding of the topic and future impact for higher education.
 The student translates research into practice and may assist a principal investigator in research.

 Master Degree Audit:

 Before candidacy for graduation can be confirmed, each student progression to degree completion will be evaluated to determine if student has met all academic requirements for course work and other aspects of the student’s course of study and Graduate School requirements.
 When these requirements are met, the student is cleared for graduation.